 - You must be abiding by the guidelines and recommendations of your state and/or local governments, as well as your massage regulatory agencies regarding reopening your practice.
-If you live in a state that has ordered you to shut down your business and you are still seeing clients, you will not be covered by your professional liability insurance in case of an accident or claim.
 If you are working as an employee, consult with your employer to understand the precautions they are taking on behalf of you and your clients.

 - Following CDC guidelines is imperative to offering the safest experience for your clients.
 Much of the information that follows draws from CDC guidelines, which are available for your personal reference at www.cdc.gov/coronavirus/2019-ncov/index.html.